hanan-git/ahmedhanan/README.md

 - 👋 Hi, I’m Hanan Ahmed (@ahmedhanan)
-- 👀 I’m interested in web development.
+- 👀 I’m an Application Developer
-- 🌱 I’m currently learning javascript.
+- 🌱 I’m currently learning javascript (and frameworks)
 - 📫 How to reach me?
 By visiting codeanother.app
+- :pushpin: Checkout my selected repos

 <!---
 ahmedhanan/ahmedhanan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.